Last Revised: 29 September 2022

 How we collect data

 Directly.
-Most of the personal data we hold about you is collected directly, for example when you make a purchase from the Site, when you subscribe to receive marketing, or when you contact our customer services team.
-We might also collect your personal data if you create an account with us, enter a competition or free prize draw, register for a promotion, post a comment on our website, ask us a question, provide your date of birth, email us or otherwise interact with our staff and call centres.
-Such data as your name, surname, email address, phone number, etc. are necessary for the provision of the Services requested.
+Most of the personal data we hold about you is collected directly, for example when you make a purchase from the website, when you subscribe to receive marketing, or when you contact our customer services team.
+We might also collect your personal data if you create an account with us, enter a competition or free prize draw, register for a promotion, post a comment on our website, ask us a question, email us or otherwise interact with our staff and call centres.

 From Third Parties.
-We may also collect personal data from other third parties, or from publicly available sources.
-For example, if you purchased tickets through one of Encore’s partners, or if you choose to use an integrated social media feature on our website, this third party will give us certain information about you, which could include your name and email address.
+We may also collect personal data from other third parties who have obtained your consent to pass your details to us, or from publicly available sources.
+For example, if you purchased tickets through one of our partners, or if you choose to use an integrated social media feature on our website, this third party will give us certain information about you, which could include your name and email address.
 Further information about the third parties from whom we obtain information is available below in the Data Sharing section.

 2. Data Security